ManuelWandeto/hotelex_docs/docs/point-of-sale/pos-sales/orders.md

 Items that have been printed in a round appear highlighted in yellow and the 'printed' column reads 'YES'.

-Once an order item is [printed](#printing-your-order) it cannot be removed from the order unless returned by approval from the manager.
+Once an order item is [printed](#printing-your-order) it cannot be removed from the order unless [returned](./returns) by approval from the manager.

 Order items not printed appear in white or grey and can be removed freely from the order in case they were added by mistake.

 The 'Chk' column shows the *Check/round number* that the item was printed as a part of.
 If the item has not been printed, this column reads 0.

+*Locked orders do not show their items.*

 ## Adding an item to an order